What Is Outsourcing?

 Why companies outsource

 Important: “cheaper” is not guaranteed.
-Poorly-scoped outsourcing can cost more than doing it in-house.
+Poorly scoped outsourcing can cost more than doing it in-house — especially when transition, integration, and governance are underestimated.

 Common outsourcing models